-In 1998 the PFDPF board voted to incrementally increase the percent of payroll allocated to health care from 6.5 percent in 1998 to 8 percent by 2003.
-The percentage has been increased to 7 percent for 1999 and will increase in quarter percent increments thereafter until it reaches 8 percent in 2003.
-At that time, the plan will be reassessed and the percentage may be increased to 9 percent by 2007.
+In 1998, the OP&F Board voted to incrementally increase the percent of payroll allocated to health care from 6.5 percent in 1998 to 8 percent by 2003.
+The percentage was increased to 7 percent for 1999 and will increase in quarter percent increments thereafter until it reaches 8 percent in 2003.
+At that time, the plan will be reassessed and the percentage may be increased.